 This document provides information regarding end of life (EOL) devices for XFINITY customers.
 You may also access a list of EOL devices via http://devices.cable.comcast.com, which is located in the Useful Links section of Einstein under Customer Device Database - Including EOL Devices.

 If you are a Comcast Business customer, please see Ensure you have the most current Comcast Business equipment for EOL information for business equipment.

-What Does It Mean When a Device is End of Life (EOL) or End of Support (EOS)?
+What Does It Mean When a Device is EOL or End of Support (EOS)?

-For example, we have upgraded our network from the original DOCSIS 1.0 standard to the significantly improved and much more recent DOCSIS 3.0 standard.
-If you currently use a DOCSIS 2.0 device, you will not be able to enjoy the full benefits of our service such as higher speeds, greater security and better reliability.
+For example, we have upgraded our network from the original DOCSIS 1.0 and 2.0 standard to the significantly improved and much more recent DOCSIS 3.0 standard.
+If you currently use a DOCSIS 2.0 device, you will not be able to enjoy the full benefits of our service such as higher speeds, improved security and better reliability.

-In addition, in most cases an end of life modem means the device's manufacturer has stopped providing support for a device, such as firmware dates and bug fixes.
-Occasionally, we will find a device that is defective and no longer suitable for use.
+In most cases an EOL modem means that the device's manufacturer has stopped providing support for the device.
+Such support usually includes firmware updates and bug fixes.
+On occasion, we will identify a device that is defective and is no longer suitable for use with our network.

-Typically, if a device is identified as end of life, it will subsequently move to end of support (EOS) status, such as a DOCSIS 1.1 device.
-This means that when a device reaches end of support status, it will no longer work on our network or be compatible with our network and/or services.
+Typically, if a device is identified as EOL, it will subsequently move to end of support (EOS) status, this includes all DOCSIS 1.0, 1.1 and 2.0 devices.
+This means that when a device reaches EOS status, it will no longer work on our network or be compatible with our network and/or services.